sh3ngsh3ng/Project-1/README.md

 Background image is sourced from: https://wallpaperaccess.com/french-food

+Special thanks to Jan Pieter Waagmeester for the plugin to decode the google polyline.
+Words cannot express the elation when I got the routing function to work.

 Last but not least, I would like to thank Google and StackOverflow for their unwavering 24/7 support.

 # Disclaimer